 Although no words are spoken Swagger communicates his answer to me with clarity by his responses; his tail wagging, his nails turned out on all of his paws as he is showing great intensity, wanting his favourite toy but holding form to earn it.
 Swagger is a keen participate here, completely focused as he waits for me to evaluate the quality of his answer.

-I praise wildly, and either release him immediately to play with that favorite toy or I run back to deliver a cookie directly into his mouth as he sits holding position in his crate.
-If I feel his answer is not a quality one, I may choose to re-set the session.
+I praise wildly, and either release him immediately to play with that favourite toy or I run back to deliver a cookie directly into his mouth as he sits holding position in his crate.
+If I feel his answer is not a quality one, I may choose to reset the session.
 I evaluate each answer Swagger gives me.
 If I don’t like his response I swiftly move in and close the door of the crate, if I do like his response, I reward the good choice.

 It is simply a conversation between friends.

 Imagine if you are having a conversation with your friend, they ask you a question and you give a brilliant answer, you are feeling kind of proud of yourself with your insightful answer!
 Immediately after you respond your friends says “Aaah, yeah but . . . “ and challenges you further on the subject.
-You are confused, because you thought your first answer was pretty darn good, so you re-formulate your words and give you friend a new answer.
+You are confused because you thought your first answer was pretty darn good, so you re-formulate your words and give your friend a new answer.
 Once again they immediately come back at you, pushing you more “Okay, sure but . . .”
 Doesn’t this start to feel a little antagonistic?
 Don’t you feel a little deflated and frustrated by your friend?